This Cheesy Potato Soup Recipe is creamy, comforting, and loaded with bacon, three types of potatoes, hearty veggies, and a rich cheesy base.

 Instructions

 • In a large cast-iron pot over medium heat, add 1 tablespoon of butter.
 Add the bacon and cook until browned and the fat is rendered.
-Remove the bacon with a slotted spoon and place it on a paper towel-lined plate.
+Remove the bacon with a slotted spoon and place it on a paper-towel-lined plate.
 Drain all the fat except for 2 tablespoons, keeping the pot unwashed.
 Add the diced carrot and onion, seasoning with salt and pepper.
 Sauté for 7–9 minutes until tender, without rushing.
 Then, add the gold potatoes, sweet potatoes, garlic, and seasonings, and sauté for an additional 2 minutes.

-• Pour in 4 cups of chicken broth and increase the heat to bring it to a boil.
+• Pour in 4 cups of chicken broth and increase heat to bring it to a boil.
 Once boiling, reduce heat to medium and simmer, uncovered, for 15 minutes or until potatoes are fork tender.
 Stir occasionally.

 • In a separate pot, melt the remaining 4 tablespoons butter over medium heat.
 Add flour and cook for 1 minute, whisking constantly.
 Gradually add milk while whisking.
 Continue to whisk until the mixture thickens (see note 5).

-• Reduce the heat to low and stir the milk mixture into the soup.
+• Reduce heat to low and stir the milk mixture into the soup.
 If desired, use a potato masher to mash some of the potatoes while leaving others in chunks.
-Turn off the heat and gradually add the grated cheese, a handful at a time, stirring gently until melted.
+Turn off the heat and gradually add the shredded cheese, a handful at a time, stirring gently until melted.
 Taste and adjust the seasonings as needed.

 • Ladle soup into bowls, topping each with reserved bacon and optional sweet potato hash browns (see note 4).
 Garnish with fresh thyme if desired.
 Serve with crusty bread or rolls for dipping, or in bread bowls.